tuck1s/thetucks-com/content/post/fibonacci/index.md

 Changing this setting to 30000 allows the program to run.

+## What makes Python slower than bc?

-Both languages must spend less time calculating the numbers, and more time serializing the huge integers to strings - not suprrising whn the final result is 20899 digits long!
-In particular Python `print( )` output is costly.
+As the numbers become longer, both languages spend less time calculating, and more time serializing them to strings.
+This is not suprrising when fib(100000) is 20899 digits long!
+In particular Python `print( )` output appears to be costly.

-Changing both programs to only print the first two and the final number, shows an interesting result: Python is _faster_ over longer runs.
+Changing both programs to only print 0, 1 and the final number shows an interesting result: Python becomes _significantly faster_ over longer iterations:

 ```
 time ./fib.sh >/dev/null ; time ./fib.py >/dev/null